CONTINUOUS DOUGH PRODUCTION

 CONTINUOUS BULK FERMENTATION

-The preparation of many foods require a resting time for the development of taste, consistency, aroma etc. Time is a key factor within this continuous bulk fermentation process.
+The Sobatech continuous bulk fermentation process allows the dough to rest for the development of taste, consistency and aroma.
+Time is a key factor within this continuous bulk fermentation process.
 Besides time, also ensuring each part of the mass is exposed to the same environmental conditions is of great importance in end-product quality and consistency.

 TEMPERATURE, TIME & HUMIDITY CONTROLLED